 Remember, it is your subjective assessment that determines whether it is for example 10 or 12 on the Borg scale for easy pace.

-In my country the Borg scale is used in hospitals to treatment of heart patients when they start up a physical exercise program.
-Mainly because we cannot expect that all people particular the older of us understand the technical skills in a sports watch and of course also because, as a heart patient your heart rhythm is often so irregular that a modern HRM does not show the correct picture of the patients actual health state.
+In my country, the Borg scale is used in hospitals to treatment of heart patients when they start-up a physical exercise program.
+Mainly because It’s easier and the focus is on the subjective experience.
+We cannot expect that all people in particular the older of us understand the technical skills in a sports watch.
+Also because as a heart patient your heart rhythm is often so irregular that a modern HRM does not show the correct picture of the patient’s actual health state.

-If you are the intuitive type that goes after the actual running experience in E.g the nature and have a running buddy to talk to, then the Borg scale would be a good choice for the running intensity level.
-It’s a good alternative in today’s technology world with Sport & Smart watches where you don’t have to think, feel and be aware of how you act and behave because everything is measured for you and focus is more on best performance and not the actual experience.
+If you are the intuitive type that goes after the actual running experience in E.g nature and has a running buddy to talk to, then the Borg scale would be a good choice for the running intensity level.
+It’s a good alternative in today’s technology world with Sports & Smartwatches where you don’t have to think, feel and be aware of how you act and behave because everything is measured for you and the focus is more on best performance and not the actual experience.

-I hope you enjoy this blog and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.
+I hope you like this blog and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.